Baron Real Estate Fund®: The Case for Real Estate – Opportunities Abound

 This category of hotels, casino and gaming companies, timeshares, ski resorts, and cruise lines was the hardest hit segment of the real estate industry in the pandemic as such companies were forced to shut down operations almost without exception.
 We exited the majority of our positions in these stocks early in 2020 at favorable prices.
 Since then we have been selectively reinvesting at extremely favorable valuations.
 We believe these businesses are cyclically depressed – not secularly challenged.
 Consequently, we expect the cash flows of many of these businesses to rebound as economic activity resumes.
 We have already witnessed the release of pent-up consumer and commercial demand for several of the hardest hit segments of real estate – particularly the travel-related segments of real estate.

 Many of the hospitality-related real estate companies have already regained a percentage of their value since hitting bottom.
 Nevertheless, we think they still have a way to go and believe several hospitality-related real estate companies remain heavily discounted to their likely two-to-three year prospective value.
-Examples include casino and gaming companies (Wynn Resorts, Limited, MGM Resorts International) and hotels (Hilton Worldwide Holdings Inc., Hyatt Hotels Corporation).
+Examples include casino and gaming companies (Red Rock Resorts, Inc., MGM Resorts International) and hotels (Hilton Worldwide Holdings Inc., Hyatt Hotels Corporation).

 Commercial Real Estate Services Companies